 Ideal duration of a trip to Bhimashankar Wildlife Sanctuary

 A duration of 1 night 2 days is ideal for a trip to Bhimashankar Forest Reserve.
-Though a duration of 2 to 3 hours is sufficient to explore the sanctuary and indulge in all the major activities like safari, temple visit, lake visit, and more, thrill seekers who come here for trekking and hiking spend much longer time to experience all that this place has to offer and satiate their adventure-hungry souls.
+Though the duration of 2 to 3 hours is sufficient to explore the sanctuary and indulge in all the major activities like safari, temple visit, lake visit, and more, thrill-seekers who come here for trekking and hiking spend much longer time to experience all that this place has to offer and satiate their adventure-hungry souls.

 Flora and Fauna of Bhimashankar Wildlife Reserve

 Bhimashankar Reserve is home to a wide variety of flora and fauna, out of which many are rare or endangered species.
 Though the most popular Bhimashankar Wildlife Sanctuary animals are Malabar Giant Squirrels, one can spot plenty of other animals and birds as well.
 The forest plays host to a great influx of wildlife photographers and bird watchers every year who come to capture or witness its range of animals, birds, insects, and plant species.

 Flora: The reserve’s natural vegetation is dominated mostly by Southern tropical Semi-Evergreen forests, followed by Deciduous and Evergreen forest types.
 There are various types of trees, plants, herbs, and shrubs found in this region.
 One can easily spot plants and trees like Mango, Hirda, Bamboo, Jamun, Behda, and more, which dominate the plant species of the area.
 If one venture into the park during monsoons, they may also be able to spot various species of mosses and epiphytes, including trees bearing bioluminescent fungi if they are lucky!